 Though geologists have never witnesses so large an eruption, they have examined the rock record from prehistoric eruptions.
 These include old calderas that have been deeply eroded to expose their plumbing.
 Geologists thus can extrapolate from smaller historic eruptions to understand how a supervolcanic eruption might behave.

 By this point in our story, nearly two million years ago, the

-Jemez had already been an area of high volcanic activity for
+Jemez had already been an area of continuing volcanic activity for

 twelve million years.
 Repeated injections of magma into the crust